 No, not really.
 Once the sauce is fried in the oil and mixed with the potatoes it tames any heat quite nicely.

 If you are super sensitive to heat, remove the seeds and white ribs from the jalapeños before blending them in the salsa.
+Or substitute a half of a poblano pepper or even green bell peppers for the jalapeño.

 If you want more heat, add another jalapeno or two and make sure to leave in the seeds.
+You can also add a dried whole chile de arbol to the sauce or 1/2 teaspoon chile de árbol red chile powder.

 - Vegan Refried Beans